On-Camera 101: How to Use a Teleprompter Like a Pro

 Video marketing can take your business to the next level and get you more customers, especially if you come across as authentic.
 Hear from one of our founders, Charlyn Villegas, on her top tips on why and how to use a teleprompter to ensure you’re getting your message across in the best light possible.
 Don’t want to read?
 Then watch the video here:

 Why use a Teleprompter?

-Don’t Read and Don’t Speed
+2) Don’t Read, and Don’t Speed

-Turn up the Volume and Energy
+3) Turn Up the Volume and Energy

 “You don’t look good on video if you are bouncing around or gesturing too much,” says Marcy Golebiewski, Intel’s IT Client Services Director who has first-hand experience with using a teleprompter in the studio.
 She also offers the following advice, “You don’t have to memorize the copy, but you do need to practice, practice, practice… out-loud.”
 The more confident you feel with your script, the more energy you will convey.

-The Best Way to Prepare for Your Presentation
+The Best Way to Get Better On-Camera

-There are many more tips, but the best way to learn and get better on-camera is to practice.
-Record yourself with your phone and pay particular attention to your facial expressions.
+There are many more tips, but the best way to learn and get better on-camera is to practice being on-camera.
+A lot.
+It’s like building a muscle.
+The more reps you do, the stronger the muscle becomes.
+The more you put yourself on-camera, the easier it will become.
+Start simply by recording yourself with your phone.
+Pay particular attention to your eyeline and facial expressions.
 Read and re-read your script out loud until you’re comfortable with it.
-You’ll catch so much more after you review the footage and hear the words that come out of your mouth.
+You’ll catch so much more after you see the video and hear the words that come out of your mouth.

 You were selected to be on-camera for a reason, so understand that if you were chosen by your company or organization, then you bring something to the table that others don’t.
 With the right tools, being on-camera can be fun and easy for anyone.
 Follow our blog for more On-Camera 101 Tips!